sameer882000/blog-app/README.md

 # Blog Application

 A simple and responsive blog application built with Node.js, Express.js, and EJS for the frontend.
-This application allows users to create, read, update, and delete blog posts.
+This application allows users to create blog posts and interacts on each other's post via comments.

 ## Table of Contents